 For a suggested travel route in Ein Karem, visit my blog post – Ein Karem – Following John the Baptist.

 How to get to Ein Karem?
 The easiest way is to get to Ein Karem is by taking the light rail train to Mount Herzl station and then taking bus number 28 down to the neighborhood (from the top of the road that’s west to the light rail station, leading down to Ein Karem).
 Alternatively, you can walk from the station to Ein Karem within about 30 minutes.
 But, keep in mind that the road is narrow at some places and there is no sidewalk, so be careful!

 9 – Visit the Botanical Gardens of the Hebrew University on Mount Scopus:

-If you’re into botanics and want to get to know the Israeli foliage better, you might want to visit the botanical gardens of Mount Scopus.
-It is located inside the Hebrew University, so you will need to show an ID when entering, but the entrance is free of charge.
+If you’re into botanics and want to get to know the Israeli foliage better, you can visit the botanical gardens of Mount Scopus.
+It is located inside the Hebrew University, so you will need to show an ID when entering, but the entrance is free.
 Then you can wander around the beautiful, peaceful grounds of the gardens and read about the different plants common in Israel.
-There are also amny benches throughout the gardens, making it a perfect place to sit down and relax.
+There are also many benches throughout the gardens, making it a perfect place to sit down and relax.
 For more info, visit my blog post – The Botanical University.